boberito/controlfreak_lookup/README.md

 ## Overview

-The idea is to create a tool that can quickly lookup NIST 800-53 rev4 controls on http://controlfreak.risk-redux.io from the command line.
+The idea is to create a tool that can quickly lookup NIST 800-53 rev4 and rev5 controls on http://controlfreak.risk-redux.io and http://controlfreak5.risk-redux.io from the command line.

 ## Building